 As the most populous city in the United States, New York City relies on numerous apartment buildings to house residents.
 In fact, there are currently more than 2 million occupied rental apartments alone, and ¾ of the population lives in rental housing.
 Because residents rent or lease their apartments, rather than owning them outright, the responsibility for maintaining these buildings in “reasonably safe” condition usually falls upon the building’s owner, managing agent, or landlord.
-Unfortunately, some buildings are not kept in an acceptable condition, which makes accidents such as slip and falls, far too common thing that we see at Banville Law.
+Unfortunately, some buildings are not kept in an acceptable condition, which makes accidents such as slip and falls, a far too common thing that we see at Banville Law.

 As we all know, apartment buildings in New York can be particularly dangerous places to live.
 Potential slip and fall hazards are numerous in apartment buildings and condos, from spilled liquids to careless, ongoing construction work, to unprofessional electrical work.

-If you were injured in an apartment or condo slip and fall accident, contact the experienced apartment building slip and fall lawyers at Banville Law.
+If you were injured in an apartment or condo slip and fall accident, contact the experienced lawyers at Banville Law.
 Our attorneys have been representing victims for decades, employing our legal expertise, aggressive advocacy, and compassionate perspective on personal injury law to obtain numerous high-value settlements and verdicts.

-Do I Need A Slip & Fall Lawyer For An Apartment/Condo Fall?
+Do I Need A Lawyer For An Apartment/Condo Fall?

 Slip and fall accidents in New York City’s apartment buildings are often complicated.
-Many slip and fall cases first appear to be relatively simple instances of “premises liability,” in which a landlord, managing agent, or owner knew, or should have known, about a potential hazard but did nothing to fix it.
+Many cases first appear to be relatively simple instances of “premises liability,” in which a landlord, managing agent, or owner knew, or should have known, about a potential hazard but did nothing to fix it.

-Yet, on closer inspection, the high volume of managers and residents in NYC’s apartment buildings make assigning liability for a slip and fall accident difficult.
-What if another tenant spilled liquid on the floor and you slipped and fell, suffering serious injury, only moments later?
+Yet, on closer inspection, the high volume of managers and residents in apartment buildings make assigning liability for a slip and fall accident difficult.
+What if another tenant spilled liquid on the floor and you fell, suffering serious injury, only moments later?
 There would have been no way for your landlord to know about the spill to prevent your fall.
-Determining responsibility in these more complicated circumstances is the task of an experienced New York apartment building slip and fall lawyer.
+Determining responsibility in these more complicated circumstances is the task of our experienced attorneys.

 Unlike an apartment, condominium housing, or “condos” for short, are individually-owned portions of a larger building.
 At first, there seems to be no landlord, or managing agent, to hold responsible.
 So who owns the entire condominium?